Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

-How to start Microsoft flow with PnP provision from a site design
+How to start Power Automate (Microsoft Flow) with PnP provision from a site design
 ===========================================================================================================================================

-This article will show how to automatically start a Microsoft flow with PnP provision action from site design.
+This article will show how to automatically start a Power Automate (Microsoft Flow) with PnP provision action from site design.
 The feature could be helpfull when you need to deploy some elements which are not supported by the site design itself.
 For example, if you need to set up some solution in multiple different tenants, in that case, deploying site designs and site scripts via a PnP provisioning template might be a good option.